jembi/JeMPI/documentation/architecture.md

 ## JeMPI_Dgraph <a href="#_kb1wgk9uafqz" id="_kb1wgk9uafqz"></a>

-**Description:** The Dgraph database used for JeMPI.
+**Description:** The Dgraph database used for JeMPI to store the patient records. it is a graph database.

 Component linked:

-- **Dgraph Ratel:** A tool for data visualization and cluster management can be used with Dgraph to manage cluster settings and run DQL queries and mutations, and see results.
+- **Dgraph Ratel:** A tool for data visualization and cluster management.
+Ratel can be used with Dgraph to manage cluster settings, run DQL queries and mutations and see results of the mentioned operations.
 - **Dgraph Alpha:** Expose and host endpoints of the indexes.
 - **Dgraph Zero:** it is like a zookeeper in Kafka, it will control the instances of Alpha by assigning them to a group, and re-balances the data between them.